 - Your sermons matter, but your presence matters more.

-- Your teaching matters, but your compassion matters more.
+- Your teaching is important, but your compassion is more important.

-- Your exegesis matters, but your Spirit-led leadership matters more.
+- Your exegesis is valuable, but your Spirit-led leadership is more valuable.

 Here’s why I’m telling you this:

 You should be spending as little time doing sermon prep as possible.

 You ask, “But, Markus, are you saying I should start slacking off in my sermon prep?”

 What I’m saying is, we all need a tool that will help us preach better sermons with less preparation time SO THAT we can do all the other things we need to do as pastors and spiritual leaders in order to restore God’s wholeness in the world.